cooperative-computing-lab/taskvine-paper/experiments/fig-13c.BGD/README.md

-This experiment shows how TaskVine can use a task to install functions at a worker -called Libraries- to which function calls can be made -called LibraryCalls-.
+This experiment shows how TaskVine can use a task to install functions at a worker -called Libraries- to which function calls can be made -called FunctionCalls-.
 The initialization cost, e.g. that of a python interpreter, is only paid by the Library installation.

 The experiment is divided in two.
 First we will show a smaller run with a local